Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Lessons/Lesson-5.md

 ## Logos

-Look at the logo exercise from the previous
+Look at the logo exercise from the previous class

 ## CSS Custom Properties